kleis-technology/terraform-training/tutorials/TP5/README.md

 # Using Meta-Arguments and External Modules

-In this practical, we will see how to use meta-arguments to create multiple resources and how to call modules from our recipe.
+In this exercise, we will see how to use meta-arguments to create multiple resources and how to call modules from our code.

 ### Goal

 - Interact with meta-arguments
-- Import external modules stored on a Git repository
+- Import external modules stored in a Git repository

 ### Context

-Restart from the recipe built in the previous practical.
+Restart from the code built in the previous exercise.

 #### Setting/resetting recipe